RuxinQu/ruxinqu/README.md

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->

-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning building backend with Node.js
 - 📫 How to reach me: [linkdin](https://www.linkedin.com/in/ruxin-qu-94a034176/)
-- 😄 Pronouns: roo-sheen

 ![my profile](./assets/profile.jpg)